Secure Sophos Firewall Logs for Support and Analysis

 scp /var/Sophos-Firewall-Logs.tar.gz root@192.0.2.10:/root/

-Adjust the IP address, user and target path to the environment.
+The IP address, user, and target path must be adjusted to your own environment.

-After transfer, the archive is available on the target server:
+After the transfer, the archive is located on the target server under:

 /root/Sophos-Firewall-Logs.tar.gz

-From there, it can be shared internally or provided to Sophos Support or Avanet.
+From there, it can be passed on internally or made available to Sophos Support or Avanet.

-For VPN or IPsec issues, the IPsec connection data from /tmp/ipsec/connections/ can also be useful.
+For VPN or IPsec issues, the IPsec connection data from /tmp/ipsec/connections/ can also be helpful.

 tar -cvzf /var/Sophos-Firewall-IPsec-Connections.tar.gz -C /tmp/ipsec connections